laurasierra17/note-taker-app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 An Express application that allows users to write and save notes, and also be able to check their previously created notes.
+Using Express, the app is able to save the user's inputs and display it back to them in the form of a list.
+Once the user clicks on a previous note, the right side of the screen is populated with that information, to allow the user to view what they have previously written.
+Additionally, they are able to delete notes!

 Link to the deployed app: [click here](https://save-a-note-app.herokuapp.com/)